mohammedterry/emoji-vectors/README.md

 # emoji-vectors
-Using keywords used to tag emojis on the internet (i.e. from emojipedia) as well as other sites (i.e. sentiment values for emojis, sexual connotations for emojis, etc) and then adding commonly colloquated words into the mix (i.e. using a twitter dataset) i managed to create vectors to represent each emoji
+Using keywords used to tag emojis on the internet (i.e. from emojipedia) as well as other sites (i.e. sentiment values for emojis, sexual connotations for emojis, etc) and then adding the 100 most commonly colloquated words for each  (i.e. using a twitter dataset) i managed to create a dictionary of emojis (included)

+Using this dictionary i can use a method to convert each emoji into vectors in multidimensional hyperspace (a simple yet effective method of creating embeddings - - vectors not included here due to privacy issues - im developing this as part of an app for a company)

 ![](https://raw.githubusercontent.com/mohammedterry/emoji-vectors/master/a.png)
 ![](https://raw.githubusercontent.com/mohammedterry/emoji-vectors/master/b.png)